clugston-joshua/clugston-joshua.github.io/_posts/2025-10-19-Transmission-Expansion-Planning-Problem.md

 ## Transmission Expansion Planning Model

 In an abstract sense, TEP is modeled as an undirected graph $(V,E)$ with edge set $E$ and set of vertices $V$ corresponding to lines and buses within the electrical network, respectively.
-As TEP's goal is to determine how many and which lines, from a set of candidate lines, should be installed to meet predicted demand, the edge set $E$ will be partitioned so as to distinguish edges that can potentially be installed from those which are already installed.
+As TEP's goal is to determine how many, and which lines from a set of candidate lines should be installed to meet predicted demand, the edge set $E$ will be partitioned so as to distinguish edges that can potentially be installed from those which are already installed.
 Table 1 below more precisely describes parameters, variables, and sets which are used to formalize the transmission of electricity across grid instances in the context of TEP.

 <table>
   <caption>Table 1: Variable, parameter, and set descriptions for TEP.</caption>